wuxnz/react-native-intercepting-webview/README.md

 This library lets you observe network requests initiated inside the WebView (e.g., HLS/DASH manifests, media segments, XHR/fetch) and DOM activity, and react to them from React Native.

+Key points:

+- Native (Android) emits an intercept event for every request.
+- `nativeUrlRegex` is used solely to trigger `onNativeMatch`; it does not filter `onIntercept`.
+- A global fallback event is also emitted via `DeviceEventEmitter` with the name `RNInterceptNative`.

 ## Requirements

 - React Native: `0.81.x`